Editing Paths

 When a node is selected (a start or end of a segment), pressing the Plus key will create a new node at the middle of the next segment (the segment after the selected node).
 To break multiple segments in the middle, select the nodes at the start of these segments, and press the Plus key.

 The selected nodes can be deleted by pressing the Delete key.
 The selected nodes are removed, and the curvature of the path is adjusted to follow the original path as close as possible, but with less nodes and segments.
-To avoid approximating the original curvature, and keep the control points before and after the deleted nodes, disable the Adjust Node Removal Curvature option in the Preferences.
+To avoid approximating the original curvature, and keep the control points before and after the deleted nodes, disable the Adjust Node Removal Curvature option in the application Settings.

 To remove the segments around the deleted node, and disconnect the path, press the Option+Delete keys.